unacast/deprecated-unacast.github.io/_posts/2016-03-03-building-microservices-with-akka-http.md

 look at how the basic building blocks in akka-http and scala that you can use to build a microservice that uses HTTP as the interface to other services.
 Which, in my opinion is a good choice of protocol, being implementation-agnostic and battle-proven.
+The general motivation for making microservices is starting to become well known, but for us, it boils down to a couple of things:

+* We can easily change, update and kill services that do a specific task
+* The interfaces between services are well defined and does not require knowledge of inner workings and implementations
+* As stated in the first line, it enables us to continually experiment with new stuff, have fun, learn things and always choose the best tools to achieve a specific task rather than to make boring tradeoffs.

+### Some background
 So, what makes a framework or language good for writing a microservice?
 I would argue light weight, speed and security features.
 By light weight I mean a light core lib that can be extended by adding additional libs that do a specific task well.